Asthma in Children

 - Has food allergies, eczema or nasal allergies

 - Is around air pollution

-- Has another health problem such as sinus problems and being overweight
+- Has another health problem, such as being overweight

 Symptoms can occur a bit differently in each child.
-Children with asthma have times when they have few, if any symptoms.
+Many children with asthma have times when they have few, if any symptoms.
 They also have times when symptoms flare up.
 Symptoms may include:

 - Wheezing or whistling sound that is heard while your child is breathing